mcmegavolt/ego_speed_test/README.md

-* This the test app for Ego.
+* This is the test app for Ego.
-* It can populate users, records and coomments
+* It can populate users, records and coomments by filling the form
-* It can show separate record with comments tree and measure its execution time
+* It can show separate records with comments tree and measure its execution time